Series

 The philosopher Hannah Arendt provides an incisive account of work, labour and action.
 This week, we see how Arendt can help us think better about work.

-"Love and Understanding": The tangle of love and wisdom (Love #7)
+Love and Understanding: The tangle of love and wisdom

-"Love and Understanding": The tangle of love and wisdom (Love #7)
+Love and Understanding: The tangle of love and wisdom

 Is philosophy the love of wisdom?
 Or is it, as some philosophers have suggested, the wisdom of love?
-And what do love and wisdom have to do with each other anyway?

 What does it mean to say "I love you"?
-And how do these three little words change our sense of ourselves, our commitments, and our future?
+And how do these three words change our sense of ourselves, our commitments, and our future?

 Love Lifts Us Up Where We Belong?
-Love, transcendence and madness (Love #5)
+Love, transcendence and madness

 Love Lifts Us Up Where We Belong?
-Love, transcendence and madness (Love #5)
+Love, transcendence and madness

 Does love lift us up where we belong?
 Or is it a kind of madness?
-In this week's class, we plunge into Plato's Symposium and Phaedrus to find out.

 7 Ways of Reading Philosophy: #2 Reading haphazardly